yeehaa123/elab/CHAT/collections.md

 Interactive) are excellently equiped to push this agenda forward, because ...

 ### how the research relates to the ‘opportunities for the humanities’ in White Paper Section 1:
+The opportunities for interdisciplenary collaboration and discovery for this project are tremendous.
+New networks will be created, and process will be examined through filming of some of the exhibition participants as they make their pieces.

 ### how this research contributes to core technologies identified in White Paper Section 2: